mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly Step 5

 Step 6: Locate the "shaft mount" part (3D printed, STL coming soon).
 Then use a single (TODO) screw and nut, two copies of the 3D printed "ABS washer" (one per side, STL coming soon), and several washers, to attach the shaft mount in between the two beam mounts, via their back top hole.
-Note that the shaft mount still has 1 degree of freedom; don't worry, this will be resolved shortly.
+Note that the shaft mount still has 1 degree of freedom; don't worry, this will be resolved in the next step.

 TODO Insert image, CAD after first taking it